openstack/swift/doc/source/api/temporary_url_middleware.rst

    ``/v1/my_account/container/object``.
 Do not URL-encode the path at this stage.

 -  The secret key.
-Set as the ``X-Account-Meta-Temp-URL-Key`` header value.
+Use one of the key values as described in :ref:`secret_keys`.

 This sample Python code shows how to compute a signature for use with temporary URLs: